DamonHu/DDLoggerSwift/README.md

 ZXKitLogger.privacyLogPassword = "12345678901234561234567890123456"

 // 2, output encrypted content
-HDPrivacyLog ("This is test data 222 for encrypted data")
+printPrivacy("This is test data 222 for encrypted data")
 ```

 ### 4.2 Decrypt the contents of the display window